centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 Edit the **/etc/php/8.1/mods-available/centreon.ini** file and turn off the **expose_php** parameter:

-> This one was done during the installation process.
+> This was done during the installation process.

 </TabItem>
 </Tabs>